godotengine/godot-docs/classes/class_cameratexture.rst

 Brief Description
 -----------------

 This texture gives access to the camera texture provided by a :ref:`CameraFeed<class_CameraFeed>`.

-Note that many cameras supply YCbCr images which need to be converted in a shader.
+**Note:** Many cameras supply YCbCr images which need to be converted in a shader.

 Properties
 ----------